eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-twinlive.md

 ## Other

-Policy commands, do not fit any of the above two categories as they are not directly related to a device.
+Policy commands do not fit any of the above two categories as they are not directly related to a device.
 A Policy is not a **twin** of a device.
 Hence, the **live** channel cannot be used to address the device directly.
 Therefore Policy commands have no *channel* in the Ditto Protocol format specification.